lundquist-ecology-lab/biostatistics_with_python/syllabus.md

 **It is OK to copy and paste and then modify code from the textbook, it is not OK to copy and paste from generative AI.**

-4. Participation (100 points): This course will rely heavily on in-class discussions and activities done individually or in groups during the class sessions.
-Participation is key to success in this class.
-Also, statistics is not learned by everyone at the same pace and students are highly encouraged to work together and help each other out during discussions.
-Collaboration will also go towards participation grades.
-Participation will always be considered when tabulating final grades.

-Participation will be determined according to attendance and participation in in-class assignments.
+3. Participation (100 points): Attending is key to success in this class.
+Also, statistics is not learned by everyone at the same pace and students are highly encouraged to work together and help each other out.
+However, all students must turn in their own work.Participation will be determined according to attendance and completion of in-class assignments (e.g., assigning questions from the textbook).

 Total = 1000